whiteparrot-pentester-programmer/gmail-generator/README.md

 # Step 3:

-specify how much you want to generate and gem!
+specify how much you want to generate and gen!

 # Step 4: